-The best Keychron keyboard that we've tested with wireless connectivity is the Keychron K8.
-It's a great office keyboard available in a TenKeyLess (TKL) size, so it has all the same buttons as a full-size keyboard, but it lacks a numpad.
-There's also a 96% model, the Keychron K4; it only lacks a few function buttons, but we haven't tested the latest version.
-As for the K8, there are a few different configurations you can get it in.
-Our unit has RGB backlighting, an aluminum frame, and Gateron Brown switches.
-You can also get it with white backlighting with a plastic frame, Gateron Red or Blue switches, or you can even get a hot-swappable version with any of the Gateron or Keychron Optical switches.
+The best Keychron keyboard we've tested that connects wirelessly is the Keychron K8.
+It's a great office keyboard available in a TenKeyLess (TKL) size, so it has all the same buttons as a full-size keyboard, but it lacks a Numpad.
+There's also a 96% model available, the Keychron K4, though it doesn't feel as well-built.
+As for the K8, you can get it in several configurations.
+The unit we purchased has RGB backlighting, an aluminum frame, and Gateron Brown switches.
+You can also get it with white backlighting, a plastic frame, and Gateron Red or Blue switches.
+There's also a hot-swappable version available with any Gateron or Keychron Optical stock switches.

-Sadly, latency is high, so it's not the best choice for gaming.
-It has full RGB backlighting, but pure white doesn't look that good because it looks blueish.
+Unfortunately, it has high latency, so it's not ideal for gaming.
+Also, it has full RGB backlighting, but when set to pure white lighting, it looks blueish.
 The keycaps are also ABS plastic, meaning they're prone to showing the oil shine buildup from fingers, but they still provide a great typing experience.
-Build quality of our unit is excellent because the aluminum frame feels solid, and the keys are stable.
+That said, the build quality on our unit is excellent because the aluminum frame feels solid, and the keys are stable.
 It connects to devices either with its USB-C cable or with up to three devices over Bluetooth, which is great.
 Altogether, this is the best overall Keychron keyboard with a wireless connection that we've tested.

-The best Keychron keyboard for mobile use that we've tested is the Keychron K3.
-It's one of their low-profile keyboards, alongside the Keychron K7, which we haven't tested yet, and the Keychron K1.
-Low-profile keyboards feel different than standard ones since they have a shorter pre-travel distance, meaning that actuation is a bit quicker.
-If you don't like that, the Keychron K2 is similar, and there are even more compact options with regular switches like the Keychron K12 and Keychron K6.
+The best Keychron keyboard for mobile use we've tested is the Keychron K3.
+It's one of their low-profile keyboards, alongside the Keychron K1 and the slightly smaller compact 65% Keychron K7.
+Low-profile keyboards feel different than standard ones since they have a shorter pre-travel distance, meaning that actuation is quicker.
+If you don't like that, the Keychron K2 (Version 2) is similar, and there are even more compact options with regular switches like the Keychron K12 and Keychron K6.
 It's available with Low Profile Gateron Brown, Blue, or Red switches, and there's a hot-swappable version with Keychron Low Profile Optical switches instead.
-Like other Keychron keyboards, you can get it with white or RGB backlighting.
+Like other Keychron keyboards, you can get it in either white or full RGB backlighting versions.

-Typing on our unit with Low Profile Gateron Brown switches feels good, but the keys wobble a bit, the key spacing is a bit cramped, and the ABS keycaps are slippery.
+Typing on our unit with Low Profile Gateron Brown switches feels good, but the keys slightly wobble.
+Also, the key spacing is a bit cramped, and the ABS keycaps are slippery.
 That said, wrist fatigue shouldn't be as much of a concern because of the low profile.
 It's excellent for on-the-go use because it's well-built, small, and has a multi-device pairing feature to connect with up to three devices.
-We tested the original K3, and Keychron has since been shipping a second version of it with adjustable feet.
-Besides some tests, like ergonomics, our review should be valid for that version too.
-If you're looking for a mobile keyboard, this is the best Keychron keyboard for your needs.
+We tested the original version, but Keychron has released an updated version with adjustable feet.
+Besides select tests, like ergonomics, our review should be valid for the newer version.
+If you're looking for a mobile keyboard, this is the best mobile Keychron keyboard for your needs.

-Like Keychron, Ducky also has a limited lineup, and most of their models share the same features, but the main differences are the sizes.
-Also, Ducky keyboards have lower latency, and you can set macros to any key because they focus more on gaming than Keychron does.
-Ducky keyboards also tend to feel better built and have better typing quality.
-The one advantage Keychron has over Ducky is that they make wireless keyboards, which Ducky doesn't.
+Like Keychron, Ducky also has a limited lineup, and most of their models share the same features, but the main differences are their sizes.
+Also, Ducky keyboards tend to have lower latency, and you can set macros to any key because they focus more on gaming than Keychron does.
+Ducky keyboards also typically feel better built and have better typing quality.
+The advantage Keychron has over Ducky is that they make wireless keyboards, which Ducky doesn't.

-Keychron focuses their keyboards on office use with Windows and macOS, and they play to their strengths.
-Although their keyboards aren't as versatile in gaming and programming as some other companies, they stick to making good mechanical office keyboards.
-Keychron keyboards are more customizable than other brands in terms of their switches, backlighting, connection type, and the range of sizes they're available in.
+Keychron focuses their keyboards on office use for computers running Windows and macOS, and they play to their strengths.
+Although their keyboards aren't as versatile in gaming and programming as some other companies, they stick to making good mechanical keyboards for productivity and everyday use.
+Keychron keyboards are generally more customizable than many other brands in terms of their switches, backlighting, connection type, and the range of sizes they're available in.